Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 After getting the feedback van Mats I started refining a user story I was working on that week to get the entire vertical slice.
 At that moment I was working on the navigation bar for the front-end.
 This user story was already a bit better then the one that I showed during the expert review.
 The only thing in that user story that was missing was the design part, so in the user story I added another acceptence criteria that's about design of the navbar in figma.

 ![FullUserStory](../assets/UserStorySlice.png)

+### Steps to make user story with vertical slice

+1. Think about what the user needs.

+2. Break Down into Vertical Slices.

+3. Write the User Story.

+4. Define Acceptance Criteria.

+5. Ensure Full Stack Coverage.

+6. Review with the Team.